mistersalman/hotel_booker/README.md

   I have a decent understanding of Python, but have never touched the latter two.
 Most of the time spent on this project is admittedly research

+How to Run:
+  My settings:
+    I designed this project in PyCharm in order to minimize issues with preparing a virtual environment for Django.
+I highly encourage you do the same.
+    The application, as is, should be able to run out of the box.
+'Run' the program and you will be directed to an admin login.
+    Here, enter testAdmin as the login and password12 as the password.
+This will give you superuser access.